Ibiza has struck something in us: there’s a magic here, and the Ibiza sunset certainly proves it night after night.

 3 areas where you can see the Ibiza sunset: our favourite spots

-Here you’ll witness the sun goes down across mystical Es Vedra.
+Head for the beach areas opposite Es Vedra.
+Here you’ll witness the sun set over the mystical island.
 It’s one of the three most magnetic places on earth (alongside the North Pole and Bermuda Triangle).

 Sirens, UFOs, and more mysteries surround it.
 This blog writes beautifully about sunset here – worth a quick read.